1Solon/stationeers-dedicated-server-docker/Readme.md

 ## Stationeers Dedicated Server using Docker

-_Run a Stationeers dedicated server in a single Docker container.
-The image auto-updates the server via SteamCMD (optional) on startup and runs the dedicated server._
+_Run a Stationeers dedicated server in a single Docker container._

 </div>